How to Identify Communication Styles

-Research shows us people have four different styles of communicating.
-We call these styles: Director, Expresser, Thinker and Harmonizer.
+Research shows us people have four different styles of communication.
+We call these: Director, Expresser, Thinker and Harmonizer.
 Each style has its own way of seeing the world.
 Each favors a certain way of listening, responding, making decisions, and solving problems.

 Because people have different styles, chances are that within any team or work group there will be conflicting approaches.
 Before team members can work together effectively, they need to be aware of these potential conflicts.
 They need to master certain tools to minimize these conflicts.

 Here are three Straight Talk communication tools you can download and discuss with your team:

 Now let’s move on to identifying communication styles through behaviors.

 Exercise: Identify a Colleague’s Primary Communication Style

 The chart below will help you sort through another person’s style.
 Circle each behavior that applies, then total the number of squares you circled in each column.
 The two columns that get the highest scores will tell you that person’s preferred styles of communicating.